Seismic wave: Primary waves

-Primary waves (P-waves) are compressional waves that are longitudinal in nature.
-P-waves are pressure waves that travel faster than other waves through the earth to arrive at seismograph stations first, hence the name "Primary".
-These waves can travel through any type of material, including fluids, and can travel nearly 1.7 times faster than the S-waves.
+Primary waves (P waves) are compressional waves that are longitudinal in nature.
+P waves are pressure waves that travel faster than other waves through the earth to arrive at seismograph stations first, hence the name "Primary".
+These waves can travel through any type of material, including fluids, and can travel nearly 1.7 times faster than the S waves.
 In air, they take the form of sound waves, hence they travel at the speed of sound.
 Typical speeds are 330 m/s in air, 1450 m/s in water and about 5000 m/s in granite.

 Secondary waves

-Secondary waves (S-waves) are shear waves that are transverse in nature.
-Following an earthquake event, S-waves arrive at seismograph stations after the faster-moving P-waves and displace the ground perpendicular to the direction of propagation.
+Secondary waves (S waves) are shear waves that are transverse in nature.
+Following an earthquake event, S waves arrive at seismograph stations after the faster-moving P waves and displace the ground perpendicular to the direction of propagation.
 Depending on the propagational direction, the wave can take on different surface characteristics; for example, in the case of horizontally polarized S waves, the ground moves alternately to one side and then the other.
-S-waves can travel only through solids, as fluids (liquids and gases) do not support shear stresses.
-S-waves are slower than P-waves, and speeds are typically around 60% of that of P-waves in any given material.
-Shear waves can't travel through any liquid medium, so the absence of S-waves in earth's outer core suggests a liquid state.
+S waves can travel only through solids, as fluids (liquids and gases) do not support shear stresses.
+S waves are slower than P waves, and speeds are typically around 60% of that of P waves in any given material.
+Shear waves can not travel through any liquid medium, so the absence of S waves in earth's outer core suggests a liquid state.

 Surface waves

 Seismic surface waves travel along the Earth's surface.
-They can be classified as a form of mechanical surface waves.
-They are called surface waves, as they diminish as they get farther from the surface.
-They travel more slowly than seismic body waves (P and S).
-In large earthquakes, surface waves can have an amplitude of several centimeters.
+They can be classified as a form of mechanical surface wave.
+Surface waves diminish in amplitude as they get farther from the surface and propagate more slowly than seismic body waves (P and S).
+Surface waves from very large earthquakes can have globally observable amplitude of several centimeters.

 Rayleigh waves

-Rayleigh waves, also called ground roll, are surface waves that travel as ripples with motions that are similar to those of waves on the surface of water (note, however, that the associated particle motion at shallow depths is retrograde, and that the restoring force in Rayleigh and in other seismic waves is elastic, not gravitational as for water waves).
+Rayleigh waves, also called ground roll, are surface waves that propagate with motions that are similar to those of waves on the surface of water (note, however, that the associated seismic particle motion at shallow depths is typically retrograde, and that the restoring force in Rayleigh and in other seismic waves is elastic, not gravitational as for water waves).
 The existence of these waves was predicted by John William Strutt, Lord Rayleigh, in 1885.
-They are slower than body waves, roughly 90% of the velocity of S waves for typical homogeneous elastic media.
-In a layered medium (like the crust and upper mantle) the velocity of the Rayleigh waves depends on their frequency and wavelength.
+They are slower than body waves, e.g., at roughly 90% of the velocity of S waves for typical homogeneous elastic media.
+In a layered medium (e.g., the crust and upper mantle) the velocity of the Rayleigh waves depends on their frequency and wavelength.
 See also Lamb waves.

 Love waves

-Love waves are horizontally polarized shear waves (SH waves), existing only in the presence of a semi-infinite medium overlain by an upper layer of finite thickness.
+Love waves are horizontally polarized shear waves (SH waves), existing only in the presence of a layered medium.
 They are named after Augustus Edward Hough Love, a British mathematician who created a mathematical model of the waves in 1911.
-They usually travel slightly faster than Rayleigh waves, about 90% of the S wave velocity, and have the largest amplitude.
+They usually travel slightly faster than Rayleigh waves, about 90% of the S wave velocity.